kaayra2000/saglik_verileri_uzerinde_buyuk_dil_modellerinin_ince_ayar_performansi/makaleler/notlar/genel_notlar.md

 datasets were established.
 Subsequently, through cleaning and various combinations, new datasets have been derived.
 Here are the names and features of the mentioned primary datasets:

+# Çok dilli modeller varken özel modellere neden ihtiyaç var?
+**TURNA: A Turkish Encoder-Decoder Language Model for Enhanced Understanding and Generation**

+However, they often do not perform well in tasks requiring a deep understanding of language-specific nuances, such as dependency parsing and named entity recognition (Virtanen et al., 2019; Baumann, 2019; Tanvir et al., 2021) and lag behind monolingual models of the same scale (Rust et al., 2021; Nozza et al., 2020).

+# Eklenebilecek alt başlıklar
+**TURNA: A Turkish Encoder-Decoder Language Model for Enhanced Understanding and Generation**

+* Conclusion kısmına **limitler**